-While providing parenting advice to a client who explained she was overwhelmed by the amount of tasks she needed to complete each day, she noted a button on her daughter’s dress she wanted to fix as one of the many smaller items on her “to-do” list that had fallen through the cracks.
+While providing parenting advice to a client who explained she was overwhelmed by the number of tasks she needed to complete each day, she noted a button on her daughter’s dress she wanted to fix as one of the many smaller items on her “to-do” list that had fallen through the cracks.

 A regular theme in the Montessori approach to parenting is to involve your child in these everyday “chores,” as each of them offers valuable learning experiences and opportunities for growth.
 I suggested she and her four-year-old tackle the project together.